enklu/enklu.github.io/docs/API/Elements.md

 ```
 <br>

-You can also easily grab parent elements
+You can also grab parent elements.

 ```js
 var myParent = this.parent; //This goes up the hierarchy by one parent